bennn/racketcon-2017-slides/README.md

  and use GitHub to setup a pull request Wikipedia-style.

+[[ While here, worth pointing out that evissues and comments are very useful, even a little thumbs up to show yure excited about a feature really really ]]

 This works for tiny changes, but if you want to:

 - run code